POETSII/tinsel/README.md

 inline uint32_t mb_can_send();

 // Set message length for send operation
-// (A message of length N is comprised of N+1 flits) inline void mb_set_len(uint32_t n);
+// (A message of length n is comprised of n+1 flits) inline void mb_set_len(uint32_t n);

 // Send message at address to destination